 Associate Professor of Surgery (Neurosurgery) and Molecular Genetics and Microbiology

 Many millions of dollars from grant and philanthropic funds have already been invested in this genetically-modified poliovirus work, and significant additional funds will be required to continue to move it forward.
-If you wish to donate to this important scientific advancement, please go to our online donation form.
+If you wish to donate to this important scientific advancement, please visit our online donation form.